 Now, less than six years later, we have 650 employees.
 We’re on four continents.

 You can have an impact.
 Believe you can have an impact.
 Go all out.
 Collect the information.
 Make informed decisions.
 Don’t be naive.

 People want to follow leaders, and those who have envisioned the future, who have given people a map, will have the ability to influence, whether it’s a business, an industry, an individual.

 Humble confidence requires that you step out.
 It’s not enough to dream big; you have to act.
 In this TechMedia world, you have the ability to develop a platform—every single one of you can lead, but you have to put yourself out there.

 He put himself out there.
-He was confident in his abilities, and now he has the opportunity to evangelize by being excellent in what he does.
+He was confident in his abilities, and now he has the opportunity to evangelize by being excellent at what he does.

 It’s not enough to simply be confident.
 One of the biggest lies that’s told in our society about entrepreneurs is that they’re stubborn.
 That’s only part true.
 I wish I could say it’s false.
 That’s only half of the equation.
 It’s not a stubbornness, it’s a bullheadedness.
 It’s informed confidence.